-'''

-keyserver: (string)
+\ keyserver: (string)

-'''

-security: (array of object) Please refer to the primary config documentation add\apt\repo\match: (string) All source entries in apt-sources that match regex in add\apt\repo\match will be added to the system using add-apt-repository.
-If add\apt\repo\match is not specified, it defaults to ^[\w-]+:\w debconf\selections: (object) Debconf additional configurations can be specified as a dictionary under the debconf\selections config key, with each key in the dict representing a different set of configurations.
+- add\apt\repo\match: (string) All source entries in apt-sources that match regex in add\apt\repo\match will be added to the system using add-apt-repository.
+If add\apt\repo\match is not specified, it defaults to ^[\w-]+:\w

+- debconf\selections: (object) Debconf additional configurations can be specified as a dictionary under the debconf\selections config key, with each key in the dict representing a different set of configurations.
 The value of each key must be a string containing all the debconf configurations that must be applied.
 We will bundle all of the values and pass them to debconf-set-selections.
 Therefore, each value line must be a valid entry for debconf-set-selections, meaning that they must possess for distinct fields: